 7. Cover your Toiletries with a Plastic sheet

 The ideal way to use cling wrap is to prevent spills or leaks from food or toiletries.
 Anyone who has ever used lotion after a flight knows.
 Plastic bottles may expand as a result of the rise in air pressure, which might explode and leave behind a massive liquid mess.
-To prevent this from occurring Remove the toiletry or any liquid item lid, slide a sheet of plastic wrap under each lid, then put it back on.
+Remove the toiletry or any liquid item lid to prevent this from occurring, slide a sheet of plastic wrap under each lid, then put it back on.
 You can do the same thing with other Containers.

-This smart trick can stop any liquid from dripping, which is especially useful if you’re traveling with soup or curry.
+This smart trick can stop liquid dripping, which is especially useful if you’re traveling with soup or curry.
 Lack of fluids results in dry luggage and happy travelers.